It is anticipated that there will be 501.6 million e-commerce consumers by 2029. Businesses of all sizes can benefit greatly from e-commerce.

 An RFP is typically the first step in a B2G deal.
 Here, a government organization asks companies to submit a proposal for a contract by pitching their goods or services.
 It’s a massive B2G market.
 Just the federal government uses outside contractors for $18.2 to $42.6 billion a day.

-The sale of ammunition to the US Army by a manufacturer is an illustration of a business-to-business (B2G) connection.
+The sale of ammunition to the US Army by a manufacturer illustrates a business-to-business (B2G) connection.
 When a county government hires a private engineering firm to design a new water and sewer infrastructure for the town, that is an example of a local business-to-business (B2G) partnership.

 When governments release requests for proposals (RFPs), businesses in the B2G sector usually submit bids for those projects.